silveredgold/beta-protection/README.md

 # Beta Protection

-A Chrome extension companion to the Beta Safety app, censoring NSFW images as you view them.
+A Chrome extension that integrates a censoring backend into your browser (like Beta Censoring or Beta Safety), censoring NSFW images as you view them.

 ### Build Instructions